Chandramana Ugadi 2021 Date & Muhurat Timings:

 Ugadi festival is declared by Gowthami Putra Shathakarni, in the 1st century.
 He is the first Telugu king, he did all small kingdoms into one kingdom that is Bharat Kandam.
 So that day we all are celebrating as a new year’s day.
 I.e Ugadi festival for Andhra Pradesh, Karnataka, Telangana states in India.
 This festival is celebrated in April.
 Yugadi is an integration of two words, The first word “Yug” means “age” and the second word “Adi” means “beginning”.
 On the first day of Chaitra month, we can celebrate the Ugadi festival.
 In south Indian people are believing that Lord Brahma created the universe on this day.

 This day starts by waking up early morning basically before sunrise and chant the mantras to pray the God.
 This process is assumed very important and pure which purifies the house and enables positivity everywhere.
 After this, each and every member of the family will have a ritualistic bath also known as “oil bath” or “Thailabhyangana Snanam”.
-Its assumed very auspicious if one bathes majorly with oil and even god’s images and idols are given oil bath and then puja is organized after cleaning them and making them wear new clothes and as a customer to offer prasad after puja, this puja is also followed by special prasad known as “Bevu Bella” or “Ugadi Pachadi”.
+It's assumed very auspicious if one bathes majorly with oil and even god photo frames and idols are given oil bath and then puja is organized after cleaning them and making them wear new clothes and as a customer to offer prasad after puja, this puja is also followed by special prasad known as “Bevu Bella” or “Ugadi Pachadi”.

 Bevu Bella or Ugadi Pachadi